The best way to avoid paying interest on a credit card is to never carry over a balance on that card in the first place.

 You won’t have to consider transfer fees — only that you’ll get a 0% APR period to repay your purchase.
-In this case, you might select the Freedom Unlimited which offers 15 months to pay off your balance interest-free.
+In this case, you might select the Freedom Unlimited card that offers 15 months to pay off your balance interest-free.

 Note that none of the cards in our example charge an annual fee, and we’re not factoring any welcome bonuses, cash-back rewards, or other benefits into the comparison.

-Hot Tip: You can benefit from 0% APR cards that have sign-up bonuses and earn rewards or cash-back.
-If you’re making a large purchase, you’ll generally want to receive rewards/cash-back for that purchase.
+Hot Tip: You can benefit from 0% APR cards that have welcome bonuses and earn rewards or cash-back.
+If you’re making a large purchase, you’ll generally want to receive rewards or cash-back for that purchase.
 Balance transfers do not earn rewards or cash-back.

 Interest Rates on 0% APR Credit Cards

 It’s common to hear people ask, “What’s the interest rate on that credit card?”
 The problem is, there’s no simple answer to this — credit cards can charge a different interest rate for different types of transactions.
 Interest rates can also change periodically as they are based on the prime rate.